 I cannot stress to you how fast the overhead compartments fill up when boarding.
 The space under the seat in front of you to tuck in bags is small too, so don’t overpack.

 5.)
 You cannot bring bottles of water and drink boxes from home in your purse.
 Due to security measures, all fluids have to either be packed in checked baggage or purchased after you go through security.
 If your child is insisting to bring it on the way to the airport, have them finish it either in the car, when in line to drop baggage off or in line to go through security.
-Once they hit the check point though, they have to discard it.
+Once they hit the checkpoint though, they have to discard it.
 Security does not care about your child’s wants.

-Same goes for sunscreen by the way!
+The same goes for sunscreen by the way!
 Pack that in checked baggage or purchase it at a much higher price once through security or at your destination.

 6.)
 Travelling as a single parent or without your spouse?
 Get a letter signed by the other parent stating you are allowed to travel across international boundaries with the children.
-I’ve personally never been asked for the letter at customs, but I would rather have it and have it signed by a lawyer or notary public than be stopped at the border and have the trip ruined.
+I’ve personally never been asked for the letter at customs, but I would rather have it and have it signed by a lawyer or notary public than being stopped at the border and have the trip ruined.
 You can get a sample one from the Government of Canada here: https://travel.gc.ca/travelling/children/consent-letter

 7.)
 Passport!
 Don’t forget your passports.
 Yes, children require a passport.
 And many countries stipulate that the passport has to be valid for 6 months after travel, just in case you get stuck, stranded, whatever in their country.
 A parent’s valid passport is not good enough for children to fly on.
 Even if you are a dual citizen, always carry your Canadian passport so you can access consular services if needed abroad.